When to See Shooting Stars in March 2026: Meteor Shower Calendar for March–June 2026

 In 2026, skywatchers can expect good visibility for the Gamma Normids.
 The shower peaks under a thin crescent Moon, whose faint light won’t hinder the observations.

-Meteor shower peaks in April
+Meteor showers in April 2026

 April 22: April Lyrids

-• Designation: 006 LYR
+- Designation: 006 LYR

-• Meteors/hour: 18
+- Meteors/hour: 18

-• Moon illumination: 34%
+- Moon illumination: 34%

-• Active: April 14–30
+- Active: April 14–30

-• Radiant location: Lyra
+- Radiant location: Lyra

-• Best visible from: Northern Hemisphere
+- Best visible from: Northern Hemisphere

-• Description: The April Lyrids is one of the long-known meteor showers that has been observed and reported annually since 687 BC.
+The April Lyrids are one of the long-known meteor showers that has been observed and reported annually since 687 BC.
 The April Lyrids’ meteors are pieces of debris from the periodic Comet C/1861 G1 Thatcher.
 The maximum number of meteors typically varies from 5 to 20 per hour, but sometimes the shower intensifies, resulting in a meteor outburst with an activity rate of up to 100 meteors per hour (as seen in 1982 or 1985).
 Next time it’s expected to happen in 2042 – hopefully, we’ll still be keeping you updated on the event via our site or Sky Tonight app.

 Visibility forecast